stefi-says/onchain_public_goods_funding_impact_research/README.md

 ### My Goal

-I'm exploring **RetroPGF (Retroactive Public Goods Funding)**, a creative funding method that rewards people after they've made valuable contributions.
-My goal is to enhance this system to be as automated, transparent, cost-effective, and data-driven as possible.
-This way, other DAOs and projects can begin compensating their open-source contributors more efficiently.
-Although I recognize that not every impact area can fully adopt these ideas, there's still a lot of room to make the current system better.
+This research initially focused on impact analysis methodologies for **RetroPGF (Retroactive Public Goods Funding)**, but has subsequently expanded to examine comprehensive impact evaluation frameworks across the Web3 ecosystem.
+The primary objective is to develop methodologically rigorous systems characterized by automation, transparency, cost-effectiveness, and data-driven metrics for quantifying contributions.
+Such frameworks would enable Decentralized Autonomous Organizations and projects to implement evidence-based compensation mechanisms for open-source contributors.
+While acknowledging the inherent limitations in quantifying certain impact domains, this work identifies substantial opportunities for enhancing current evaluation methodologies.

 ## 🔬 Current Project Infrastructure